Merit and Need-Based Awards

 The Clara Hilberg Teller Endowed Scholarship provides one or more scholarships to students who have a declared major in a humanities discipline and a minimum cumulative grade point average of 3.0.

 The Elizabeth Kiss Amstutz Scholarship

-The Elizabeth Kiss Amstutz scholarship will be awarded to one or more talented graduate or undergraduate students.
-Competition is open to all students with a declared major in a humanities discipline and a minimum cumulative grade point average of 3.0 and above.
+The Elizabeth Kiss Amstutz Scholarship will be awarded to one or more undergraduate students with a declared major in a humanities discipline.

 Katherine L. Hall Prize

 The Katherine L. Hall Prize recognizes an outstanding junior-rank female majoring in a humanities discipline.

 The Luther F. Lalendorf Memorial Scholarship provides one or more scholarships to undergraduates with a declared major in a humanities discipline.
 Priority will be given to students who have participated in the Big Brothers/Big Sisters organization, but other applicants with strong community service will be considered.

 The Richard C. Knopf Scholarship provides one or more merit-based awards to undergraduate humanities majors who place in the top 10% of their class.

 The following scholarships are available to students enrolled in a natural and mathematical sciences major.
 By completing the online application form linked below, you will be considered for all of the following natural and mathematical sciences scholarships.